sasa1977/lambda/README.md

 Syntactic sugar for defining lambda functions with explicit scope.

 # Motivation
-Sometimes we need to send a simple fun as an argument of another fun, and *fn(...) -> end* feels like adding a bit noise.
-Elixir offers a &... notation to help with this, but this doesn't always work as expected:
+Sometimes we need to send a simple fun as an argument of another fun, and *fn(...) -> end* feels like adding a bit of a noise.
+Elixir offers an &... notation to help with this, but it doesn't always work as expected:

     iex(1)> Enum.map(1..2, {&1, &1*&1})
     [{1,#Function<erl_eval.6.82930912>},{2,#Function<erl_eval.6.82930912>}]